 November 12, 2019

 With the release of CockroachDB v19.2, we’ve made a variety of performance, resiliency, and usability improvements.
 Check out a comprehensive summary of the most significant user-facing changes and then upgrade to CockroachDB v19.2.
-You can also read more about these changes in the v19.2 blog post or sign up for our live webinar on November 19th.
+You can also read more about these changes in the v19.2 blog post or watch our 19.2 release demo and overview.

 Get future release notes emailed to you: